ReadShade/ReadShade/source/emulators/pcsx2.rst

 PCSX2
 =====

-This guide provides basic adjustments for ReShade and its use in PCSX2: Emulator.
+This guide shows you how to set up ReShade with the PCSX2 emulator.

 Introduction to PCSX2 Settings
 ------------------------------

-We will be using the DX11 API for this guide due to its compatibility with other add-ons.
+We'll use the DX11 API for this guide because it works well with other add-ons.

 Display Settings
 ^^^^^^^^^^^^^^^^

-To access the display settings, navigate to the menu shown below.
+To find the display settings, go to the menu shown below.

 .. figure:: images/pcsx2/PCSX2_Settings00.png